ckeditor/ckeditor5/docs/features/image-upload.md

 ## Demo

-The demo below uses the {@link installation/getting-started/predefined-builds#classic-editor classic editor}.
-It is configured to use {@link features/ckbox CKBox} for image upload and management.
+The demo below is configured to use {@link features/ckbox CKBox} for image upload and management.
 It also includes the `AutoImage` plugin, which lets you {@link features/images-inserting#inserting-images-via-pasting-a-url-into-the-editor paste image URLs directly}.

 {@snippet features/ckbox}